 Conditions for Using USB

-IriShieldTM-USB camera should be used with the accompanied USB cable supplied by IriTech.

-The PC must be equipped with a USB 2.0 Host Adapter and a USB 2.0 port.
+The PC must be equipped with a USB 2.0 or higher Host Adapter and a USB 2.0 or higher port.

 You can verify the above conditions in the Device Manager provided by MS Windows.
-If there is “Standard Extension PCI2 USB”, “Enhanced”, or “USB 2.0” listed in the Universal Serial Bus controllers, it means the PC supports USB 2.0.
+If there is “Standard Extension PCI2 USB”, “Enhanced”, or “USB 2.0”, “USB 3.0” listed in the Universal Serial Bus controllers, it means the PC supports USB 2.0.